Price–earnings ratio

 As an example, if share A is trading at ±24 and the earnings per share for the most recent 12-month period is ±3, then share A has a P/E ratio of = 8 years.
 Put another way, the purchaser of the share is expecting 8 years to recoup the share price.
 Companies with losses (negative earnings) or no profit have an undefined P/E ratio (usually shown as "not applicable" or "N/A"); sometimes, however, a negative P/E ratio may be shown.
-There is a general consensus among most investors that a P/E ratio of around 10 to 20 is 'fairly valued' but this is sector-dependent.
+There is a general consensus among most investors that a P/E ratio of around 10 to 20 is "fairly priced" but this is sector and business dependent.